What is Grad Slam?

 Grad Slam is a campus-wide competition for the best short-style research presentation

 aimed at a non-specialist audience.
-This will be the first Grad Slam competition
+This will be the second Grad Slam competition

 held at San José State University.
-Graduate students have three to five minutes to
+Graduate students have three minutes to communicate

-communicate the key concepts and significance of their research, and will be judged
+the key concepts and significance of their research, and will be judged in part on

-in part on their ability to engage their audiences.
-Competition judges will be composed
+their ability to engage their audiences.
+Competition judges will be composed of San

-The competition will take place from 5:00 to 8:00pm on Wednesday, May 1, 2019, in the SJSU Diaz Compean Student Union Ballroom.
+The competition will take place in the SJSU Diaz Compean Student Union Ballroom, date

-- Graduate students apply to compete as individuals or as part of a two-person team
+- Graduate students apply to compete as individuals.

-- Individual presentations must be 3 minutes or less
+- Presentations must be 3 minutes or less

 - Participants can win one of these prizes: